 Determine the Affinity corresponding to a BitSet, where each bit in set represents a CPU.

-Platforms that support specific affinity sets will register those Affinity instances with Affinity57.
-They appear in the arrays returned by getPredefinedAffinities()58 and getPredefinedAffinities(Affinity[])59.
+Platforms that support specific affinities will register those Affinity instances with Affinity.
+They appear in the arrays returned by getPredefinedAffinities() and getPredefinedAffinities(Affinity[]).

-set is the BitSet to convert into an Affinity.
+set-is the BitSet to convert into an Affinity.